toggledbits/luaxp/README.md

 ## Github

 There are three branches in the Github repository:
-* master - The current released version this is the version to use/track if you are incorporating LuaXP into other projects;
+* master - The current released version; this is the version to use/track if you are incorporating LuaXP into other projects;
 * develop - The current development version, which may contain work in progress, partial implementations, debugging code, etc. ("the bleeding edge");
 * stable - The current stable development code, which contains only completed and tested functionality, but may still contain debug messages and lack some optimizations and refinement.